Youssefachouri/resources/en/about_logos.md

 Upload and add a logo to the QR code.
 Personalize its size and positioning

+--- Short content 2 ---

+Higher error correction level allows for a bigger part of the QR card to be damaged but still be scannable.
+Choose higher error correction level if you plan to add logo to the code.
+"Automatic" means that error correction level will be medium without logo and very high with a logo.

 ----------

 <p>The emergence of QR codes has transformed marketing.
 It encourages customer engagement, makes information more accessible, and adds flexibility to marketing. </p>